Nova Scotia: European settlement

 The first Europeans to settle the area were the French, who sailed into the Annapolis Basin in 1604, but chose to settle at Saint Croix Island in Maine instead.
 They abandoned the Maine settlement the following year and, in 1605, established a settlement at Port Royal, which grew into modern-day Annapolis Royal.
 This would be the first permanent European settlement in what would later become Canada.
 The settlement was in the Mi'kmaw district of Kespukwitk and was the founding settlement of what would become Acadia.

 In 1621, King James VI of Scotland granted a charter to allow a Scottish colony to be founded in North America.
 The charter which was granted by the King covered the area of the Maritime Provinces and the Gaspé peninsula, whilst the French had claimed territory in Acadia.
 The charter granted Sir William Alexander, a Scottish noble, powers to establish a system of government, full rights over fishing and minerals and the power to execute law in the new colony.
 A Scottish colony was eventually established in 1629 following the arrival of around seventy Scots to settle in the area known as "New Scotland".

 "New Scotland" was captured by the French in 1632, with the Scots who had colonised the area forced to return to Scotland after the French occupation.
-Following a prolonged period of change between the French and British, Nova Scotia eventually returned to the British (which by now included Scotland as one of the countries of the United Kingdom following the Treaty of Union).
+Following a prolonged period of conflict between the Scots, French and English, Nova Scotia ultimately fell to British rule.
 As a result, many Scots grasped the opportunity to once again settle in Nova Scotia.

 Warfare was common in Nova Scotia during the 17th and 18th centuries.
 During the first 80 years the French and Acadians lived in Nova Scotia, nine significant military clashes took place as the English, Dutch, French and Mi'kmaq fought for possession of the area.
-These encounters happened at Port Royal, Saint John, Cap de Sable (present-day Pubnico to Port La Tour, Nova Scotia), Jemseg (1674 and 1758) and Baleine (1629).
+These encounters happened at Port Royal, Saint John, (Note: Until 1784, New Brunswick administratively formed part of Nova Scotia.)
+Cap de Sable (present-day Pubnico to Port La Tour, Nova Scotia), Jemseg (1674 and 1758) and Baleine (1629).
 The Acadian Civil War took place from 1640 to 1645.
 Beginning with King William's War in 1688, a series of six wars took place between the English and the French, with Nova Scotia being a consistent theatre of conflict between the two powers.